Teaching Second Language (TSL)

 Typically Offered: Fall, Spring, Summer.

-Course Description: Students having completed the required courses in the TESOL Option and are seeking the ELL certification will conclude the program of study by working in a classroom/s containing ELL students.
-The Practicum focuses on peer observation/peer coaching under the supervision of experienced teachers in the context of the ELL or regular classroom setting.
+Course Description: This course is intended for students who have completed the required courses in the TESOL Option and are seeking the ELL certification.
+Students will apply effective instructional and assessment techniques while working with elementary ELLs.
+The Practicum is completed under the supervision of experienced teachers in the context of the ELL or regular classroom setting.
 Prerequisite(s): TSL 559, TSL 560, TSL 562, and TSL 664, each with a grade of C or higher.

 TSL 667 Practicum in ELL: Secondary Credits: 2